weekens/solidity-mutual-fund/README.md

 Instead, the fund's smart contract provides the possibility to hold various *assets* in the treasury and transfer the funds between these *assets*.

-An *asset* is a smart contract that implements the [`IAsset.sol`](./contracts/IAsset.sol) interface and represents a token in the Ethereum blockchain.
+An *asset* is a smart contract that implements the [`IAsset`](./contracts/IAsset.sol) interface and represents a token or other type of value asset in the Ethereum blockchain.

-The default implementation of an *asset* resides in the [`MutualFundAsset.sol`](./contracts/MutualFundAsset.sol) file and can be deployed to the Ethereum blockchain with the following initialization parameters:

-- `initTokenAddress`: address of a token in the Ethereum blockchain
-- `initFundAddress`: address of a fund that will own this asset (certain operations on an asset can only be performed by an owning fund and nobody else)
-- `initName`: name of this asset (normally equals to the token name or symbol)

 Once the *asset* is deployed, it can be added to the fund by means of an `AddAsset` proposal, where the `addresses` parameter contains the address of a deployed *asset* contract as the first and the only